 Pressurize the pipe system to a test pressure of 1.43 x the calculation pressure for at least 30 minutes.
 The test pressure must be 14.3 bar for tapwater systems and 8.6 bar for heating systems.
-The test pressure should be maintained for 30 minutes.
+The pressure must not drop during the inspection period.
+The pipe system may well need to be filled up during the test period.